Richard Wayne Penniman (Little Richard)

 Both Joyce Bryant and Richard Penniman have taken training at Oakwood College and are now engaged in soul-winning work.

 In 1962 Penniman left the ministry during a tour in Europe and again began performing and recording secular music.
-The following year he toured in Europe with the Rolling Stones, at that time a new group, and with famous pop singers Bo Diddley and The Everly Brothers.
-His fame and connections with pop music superstars continued for the rest of the decade and well into the next, although none of his recordings during this time achieved the status that those from 1955 to 1957 had enjoyed.
+The following year he toured in Europe with the Beatles, who opened his concerts and were influenced by him; Rolling Stones, at that time another new group; and with famous pop singers Bo Diddley and The Everly Brothers.
+His fame and connections with pop music superstars continued for the rest of the decade and well into the next, although none of his recordings during this time achieved the status of those from 1955 to 1957.

 In 1977 Penniman was devastated by the tragic death of a nephew who was like a son to him.
-That event and a violent disagreement over a drug debt he owed to a friend brought about a return to the church and evangelism.
-For the next eight years he again condemned rock 'n' roll, asserting as he had earlier that it was not possible to perform it and serve God.
+That event and a violent disagreement over a drug debt he owed to a friend brought about a return to the church and evangelism; he was featured in an evangelistic series led by G.H.
+Rainey in Jamaica in 1980, where 956 persons were baptized.
+During the eight years following his nephew's death he again condemned rock 'n' roll, asserting as he had earlier that it was not possible to perform it and serve God.

 During the mid-1980s an authorized biography, The Life and Times of Little Richard, by Charles White, in which Penniman openly talked about his struggle with drugs and homosexuality, created a new wave of interest in the singer.
-This book, coupled with the 1986 honor of being included in the first group of seven inductees into the new Rock and Roll Hall of Fame, led to a comeback for him.
-In that same year, he personally reconciled his dual role as a minister and rock 'n' roll artist by recording music he referred to as "message music."
+This book, coupled with the 1986 honor of being included in the first group of seven inductees into the new Rock and Roll Hall of Fame, which he could not attend because of multiple injuries he had suffered in a car accident in late 1985, led to a comeback for him.
+In that same year, he personally reconciled his dual role as a lay minister and rock 'n' roll artist by recording music he referred to as "message music."

 At that time, he also wrote a rock 'n' roll song with spiritual lyrics for the soundtrack of the film Down and Out in Beverly Hills and costarred in it.
 The song became a hit, and he received critical acclaim for his role in the movie.

 Penniman promised his mother on her deathbed that he would "stay with the Lord and just travel around."
-As the 1980s ended, he began performing his original hits, now regarded as classic pop hits, while still evangelizing, singing gospel music in his earlier rock 'n' roll style.
+As the 1980s ended, he began performing his original hits, now regarded as classic pop hits, while still evangelizing and singing gospel music in his earlier rock 'n' roll style.

-The comeback for Penniman has continued unabated since that time.
-He has appeared on countless television shows and music videos, written and performed music for several movie soundtracks, and made guest appearances at numerous events.
-He also has appeared and performed with Jon Bon Jovi, Hank Williams, Jr., Elton John, Tanya Tucker, Jerry Lee Lewis, and other pop music superstars.
+The comeback for Penniman continued unabated unti his eighties.
+He appeared on countless television shows and music videos, wrote and performed music for several movie soundtracks, and made guest appearances at numerous events.
+He also appeared and performed with Jon Bon Jovi, Hank Williams, Jr., Elton John, Tanya Tucker, Jerry Lee Lewis, and other pop music superstars.
 Other legendary popular music legends have hailed him as the "architect of rock 'n' roll" and listed him as one of their "first rock 'n' roll influences."

-In spite of the acclaim, Penniman's dedication to the ministry has never been stronger and more overt than when he has spoken at funerals for fellow entertainers and members of their families.
-At a recent event honoring fellow entertainer Fats Domino, he led Domino and those who had gathered in prayer.
+Despite the acclaim, Penniman's dedication to the ministry never waned but instead became even stronger and even more overt at his secular concerts and when he has spoken at funerals for fellow entertainers and members of their families.
+At an event honoring fellow entertainer Fats Domino, he led Domino and those who had gathered in prayer.
 And in June 2009, prior to performing in the grand finale at the Riverbend Music Festival in Chattanooga, Tennessee, he observed, "Although I sing rock 'n' roll, God still loves me.
 I am a rock 'n' roll singer, but I am still a Christian."